Lovers of food, history, and fashion will find many things to do in Milan. We certainly did!

 If you’re interested in a more active way to spend the day in nature, check out the gorgeous Botanical Garden of Brera, featuring beautiful ponds, a historical greenhouse and some of the oldest trees in Europe, definitely one of the top things to do in Milan.

 Besides the two gorgeous 4th century churches mentioned above, there are numerous other impressive religious edifices all across Milan.
-Another ancient church, the Basilica di Sant’Ambrogio was constructed in the same century, and then rebuilt in Romanesque style in the 1100s, currently featuring a gorgeous columned courtyard.
+Another ancient church, the Basilica di Sant’Ambrogio was constructed in the same century.
+It was then rebuilt in Romanesque style in the 1100s and currently features a gorgeous columned courtyard.

-The Santa Maria presso San Sattiro is a deceptive 15th century edifice, seemingly small from the outside, but with a twist you’ll notice instantly once you step inside.
+The Santa Maria presso San Sattiro is a deceptive 15th century edifice.
+Seemingly small from the outside there’s a twist you’ll notice instantly once you step inside.

 Visiting the Cimitero Monumentale is another mandatory thing to do in Milan, since it offers a unique abundance of artistic tombstones and sculpted monuments.
 If you love exploring the history one can find in a graveyard, like we sometimes do, make sure not to skip visiting the Cimitero.